sensebox/books-v2/README.md

 ### Deployment
 Currently the books are built and hosted by [gitbook.com](https://sensebox.github.io/books-v2/).
-A commit on each of the <bookname> branches does not automatically triggers a new build of the book there.
+A commit on each of the <bookname> branches does not automatically trigger a new build of the book there.
 Instead the builds of a book will be renewed by senseBox staff.
 Please keep in mind, to store all pictures in the gh-pages branch and not in the book's branch itself.

 The pdf builds however are built on travis to support custom cover pages.
 These builds are autocommited into the `gh-pages` branch.